oh-lang/oh/wishlist.md

 or request all overloads via `[my_function(Call;): null]: \/other_file`.
 Or you can just import the file and use the function as needed:
 `Other_file: \/other_file, Other_file my_function(123)`.
+TODO: i think we can relax this requirement; if you request `[my_function]` it can just be the function with all overloads; otherwise we should technically require specifying type "overloads" for generic types like `hm[of]: hm[ok: of, er]` that come from other files. there's not a huge difference between types and functions, they both can take arguments to return something else.

 You can use this `\/` notation inline as well, which is recommended for avoiding unnecessary imports.
 It will be a language feature to